Applesauce Brownies

 • Preheat the oven to 180C/350F and line a 9 x 4-inch pan with parchment paper.
 Set aside.

-• In a large mixing bowl, combine all your ingredients until a smooth batter remains.
+• In a large mixing bowl, combine the applesauce, almond butter, cocoa powder, and sweetener of choice until a smooth batter remains.

-• Transfer the brownie batter to the loaf pan and bake for 18-20 minutes, or until a cooked on top.
+• Transfer the brownie batter to the loaf pan and bake for 18-20 minutes, or until the top looks set.

 • Remove from the oven and let cool in the pan completely, before frosting, if desired.